 However, if there is no First Aid cover at just one of the venues you intend to coach at we do require that you complete a First Aid course.

-5. SAFEGUARDING AND PROTECTING CHILDREN IN SPORT TRAINING In order to become a registered coach you will also need to show you have an understanding of safeguarding and protecting children in the sporting context.
+To become a registered coach, you need to show you have an understanding of safeguarding and protecting children in the sporting context.
 This is achieved by attending BF approved safeguarding and protecting children in sport training.
-Currently we accept BF led training or UK Coaching s Safeguarding and Protecting Children, a guide for sports people training.
+Currently, we accept BF led training or UK Coaching’s Safeguarding and Protecting Children, a guide for sportspeople training.
 Exemptions may be accepted if an individual can supply certificated evidence of attendance on a similar course of which the learning outcomes include:

-Candidates should also provide a breakdown of the course content/syllabus, duration of course (in hours) and the format (face to face, e-learning, home study etc.) of their training for verification.
+For verification of the safeguarding training, the candidates should also provide a breakdown of the course content/syllabus, duration of course (in hours) and the format should include face to face training.
 These are judged on a case-by-case basis at the discretion of British Fencing’s Equality and Safeguarding Manager.

 Coaches are expected to keep up to date with current safeguarding practice and policy.
 The industry standard update timeframe is every 3 years, therefore a certificate confirming attendance on a Safeguarding and Protecting Children course should be dated within the last three years.
-If you hold a valid Safeguarding qualification please could you send a copy of your certificate, preferably by email (scanned documents or photograph).
+If you hold a valid Safeguarding qualification please could you upload the document to your Sport 80 profile, or you send a copy of your certificate, preferably by email (scanned documents or photograph).

-You can search for these courses on the following websites: UK Coaching British Fencing County Sport Partnership Sport Scotland Scottish Fencing Safeguarding and protecting children training is under review, however at this moment in time we will not be accepting qualifications obtained through eLearning/ distance learning/ online/home study etc courses.
+You can search for these courses on the websites of the following organisations: UK Coaching British Fencing, County Sport Partnerships, Sport Scotland and Scottish Fencing.
+Safeguarding and Protecting Children in Sport training is under review to consider how best to incorporate e-learning, however, at this moment in time, we will not be accepting qualifications obtained through eLearning/ distance learning/ online/home study etc courses.